wltrup/Math-Grid-Paths/README.md

 ![](grid.png)

+I went as far as obtaining a result for 2 or fewer intersections to be avoided so, technically, this is still work in progress.
 Originally written on August 2, 2015.

 ## Creator